kaust-rccl/Dist-DL-training/nemo/experiments/llama31_8b/lora/README.md

 This approach drastically reduces memory usage and compute requirements, enabling fast and stable fine-tuning even on limited GPU resources.

+The reason for using PEFT in this workshop is the **size of the base model**.
+A model like **LLaMA 3.1 8B cannot be fully fine-tuned on a single A100 80GB GPU** using standard data-parallel training—its full parameter gradients, optimizer states, and activations exceed available GPU memory.
+LoRA avoids this limitation by training only a very small fraction of parameters, making it possible to fine-tune such a large model on a single A100.

 ---

 ## Directory Overview